mikependon/RepoDB.NET/pages/tutorials/get-started-postgresql.md

 layout: navpage
 sidebar: getstarted
 title: "Get Started for PostgreSQL"
-description: "Learn on how to work with PostgreSQL databases using RepoDb library."
+description: "Learn on how to work with PostgreSQL databases using RepoDB library."
 permalink: /tutorial/get-started-postgresql
 tags: [repodb, tutorial, get-started, orm, hybrid-orm, postgresql]
 ---

 # Get Started for PostgreSQL

-RepoDb is a hybrid .NET ORM library for [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql) RDBMS.
+RepoDB is a hybrid .NET ORM library for [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql) RDBMS.
 The project is hosted at [Github](https://github.com/mikependon/RepoDb/tree/master/RepoDb.PostgreSql) and is licensed with [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.html).

 #### Installation